ISP Tearline Team Reports on Russia’s Planned Naval Base Near Port Sudan

 Read More

-The Intelligence Studies Project of The University of Texas at Austin announces the 8th annual competition recognizing outstanding student research and writing on topics related to intelligence and national security.
-The winner of the “Inman Award” will receive a cash…
+The Intelligence Studies Project of the University of Texas at Austin is pleased to announce the winner and two semifinalists in the ninth-annual competition recognizing outstanding student research and writing on topics related to intelligence and national security.
+The recipient…

 Read More